Baron Kilmaine

 Baron Kilmaine is a title that has been created twice, both times in the Peerage of Ireland.
 The first creation came in 1722 in favour of the soldier the Hon.
 James O'Hara.
+The name refers to Kilmaine, County Mayo, Ireland.
 Two years later he succeeded his father as Baron Tyrawley.
 However, both titles became extinct on the second Baron Tyrawley's death in 1773 without legitimate sons.

 The second creation came in 1789 when Sir John Browne, 7th Baronet, of The Neale, was created Baron Kilmaine, of The Neale in the County of Mayo.
-He had previously represented Newtownards and Carlow Borough in the Irish House of Commons.
-His grandson, the third Baron, sat in the House of Lords as an Irish Representative Peer from 1849 to 1873.
+He had previously represented Newtownards and Carlow in the Irish House of Commons.
+His grandson, the third Baron, sat in the House of Lords as an Irish representative peer from 1849 to 1873.
 He was succeeded by his eldest son, the fourth Baron.
 He was an Irish Representative Peer from 1890 to 1907, when he killed himself by jumping out of the window of a hotel in Paris.
 His son, the fifth Baron, sat as an Irish Representative Peer from 1911 to 1946, when he also died by suicide by drinking poison.